 Child Custody Attorney in Gilbert

-Gilbert child custody law can be highly complex and confusing.
+A Gilbert child custody law can be highly complex and confusing.
 An attorney may play an important role in helping a parent understand his or her custody rights in regards to a divorce or legal separation.
-At The Law Offices of Kevin Jensen we understand that child custody is one of the most important points of any divorce or separation agreement.
-You want what’s best for your child, but your spouse may be unwilling to cooperate, may be unfit to be involved in raising your child or children, or may have different views on how to resolve your custody dispute.
-It is important that you have an Gilbert family law attorney on your side to fight for your rights and represent your interests.
+At The Law Offices of Kevin Jensen, we understand that child custody is one of the most important points of any divorce or separation agreement.
+You want what’s best for your child, but your spouse may be unwilling to cooperate, maybe unfit to be involved in raising your child or children, or may have different views on how to resolve your custody dispute.
+It is important that you have a Gilbert family law attorney on your side to fight for your rights and represent your interests.